pop-os/desktop-icons-ng/README.md

 Desktop Icons NG for GNOME Shell.
 It is a fork/rewrite of the official 'Desktop Icons' extension, with these advantages:

- * Drag'n'Drop, both inside the desktop, and between desktop and applications, and nautilus windows
+ * Drag'n'Drop, both inside the desktop, between desktop and applications, and nautilus windows
  * Allows to use "Open with..." option with several files
  * When hovering or clicking on an icon with a name too large to fit, it shows the full name
  * Doesn't hang the compositor when there is too much activity in the desktop folder